Deploy Kubernetes to Azure Stack

 Kubernetes and containers

-You can install Kubernetes using Azure Resource Manager templates generated by the ACS-Engine on Azure Stack.
+You can install Kubernetes using Azure Resource Manager templates generated by the AKS engine on Azure Stack Hub.
 Kubernetes is an open-source system for automating deployment, scaling, and managing of applications in containers.
 A container is in an image.
-The container image is similar to a VM, however, unlike a VM, the container just includes the resources it needs to run an application, such as the code, runtime to execute the code, specific libraries, and settings.
+The container image is similar to a virtual machine (VM), however, unlike a VM, the container just includes the resources it needs to run an application, such as the code, runtime to execute the code, specific libraries, and settings.

 You can use Kubernetes to:

-- Easily monitor and diagnose the health of your applications with scale and upgrade functionality.
+• Easily monitor and diagnose the health of your applications.

 You'll only be charged for the compute usage required by the nodes supporting your cluster.
-For more information, see Usage and billing in Azure Stack.
+For more information, see Usage and billing in Azure Stack Hub.

-The steps to deploy a Kubernetes cluster on Azure Stack will depend on your identity management service.
-Verify the identity management solution used by your installation of Azure Stack.
-Contact your Azure Stack administrator to verify your identity management service.
+The steps to deploy a Kubernetes cluster on Azure Stack Hub will depend on your identity management service.
+Verify the identity management solution used by your installation of Azure Stack Hub.
+Contact your Azure Stack Hub administrator to verify your identity management service.

 Connect to your cluster